List of Daihatsu engines: KF

 The Daihatsu KF engine is a series of 658 cc inline-three cylinder DOHC 12 valve water-cooled engine, designed for kei cars.
 This engine replacing the old EF series engines.

 KR

 A 996 cc inline-three cylinder engine series designed and produced by Daihatsu (also by Toyota as 1KR-FE), applied in numerous Daihatsu Global A Segment Platform and DNGA city cars.

 NR

 A series of inline-four DOHC engine with Dual VVT-i, ranging from 1.2 L to 1.5 L. Even though this engine is part of Toyota's engine family, but there are two versions of this engine family.
-The Daihatsu version is built at Daihatsu plant in Indonesia (also by Perodua in Malaysia) and using lower cost low carbon steel material and labelled with "VE" code (a code for Daihatsu engines with VVT-i), while the Toyota version is using more expensive aluminium alloy material and labelled with "FE" code (Toyota's code for narrow-angle DOHC engine with fuel injection).
+The Daihatsu version is produced at Daihatsu's plant in Indonesia, by Perodua in Malaysia and later in Thailand by Toyota.
+It is using lower cost low carbon steel material and labelled with "VE" code (a code for Daihatsu engines with VVT-i), while the Toyota version is using more expensive and lighter aluminium alloy material and labelled with "FE" code (Toyota's code for narrow-angle DOHC engine with fuel injection).
+This Daihatsu version is only fitted to Daihatsu's developed cars, intended for developing markets.
+A version with "VEX" code is used in conjunction with an electric motor in a hybrid system.